GLIDE-LLC/docs/nomenclature.md

 ### 📙 Admin User for Client's use

-- username will always be `clientadmin`
+- Username will be `clientadmin`

-- email will always be main point of contact for client `hello@clientwebsite.com`
+- Email will be main point of contact for client `hello@clientwebsite.com`

+- First name will be `Client`

+- First name will be `Admin`

 - If client needs further admin users, he can create those by logging into this user or we can assist them.